numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 unfortunate consequences of benchmarking based on CPU time.

-We can then display the average runtime (aRT, see Section `Average Runtime`_) and empirical distribution of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
-When displaying the distribution of runtimes, we consider the aggregation of runtimes over subclasses of problems or over all problems.
+We can then display the average runtime (aRT, see Section `Average Runtime`_) and empirical distributions of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
+When displaying runtime distributions, we consider the aggregation of runtimes over subclasses of problems or over all problems.
 We do not aggregate over dimensions, because the dimension of the problem can be used to decide which algorithm (or algorithm variant, or parameter setting) is preferred.

  .. [#] The COCO_ platform provides a CPU timing experiment to get a rough estimate of the time complexity of the algorithm [HAN2016ex]_.